MrQuarters1/VECTR-Modules/nftablesmodernization.md

 ## Learning Objectives

-- Understand what nftables is used for
+- Understand how nftables replaces iptables
-- View and interpret a ruleset
+- Create and manage a ruleset
-- Create a table and chain
-- Add basic firewall rules
+- Add and verify firewall rules
-- Test allowed traffic
+- Test allowed and blocked traffic

 ## Prerequisites